Explore our newest colors - free samples available

 1. Traditional Baffle Filters

-Traditional baffle filters are the most common type and are typically made of stainless steel.
-These filters are designed to fit into standard range hood models and are characterized by angled panels or baffles.
-As air and smoke pass through the filter, the baffles cause the air to change direction multiple times, which helps to separate the particles and grease.
+Traditional baffle filters are the most commonly used baffles in range hood units.
+They are typically made of stainless steel and are designed to fit into standard range hood models.
+They are easily identified by their angled panels or baffles which help trap pollutants.
+As air and smoke pass through the filter, the angled baffles cause the air to change direction which helps to separate the particles and grease.

 2. High-Performance Baffle Filters